ArmaghanSarvar/Client-Server-based-Secure-Messenger/README.md

 message authentication code (MAC) has also been implemented to confirm that the message has not been changed.

 ### Phase 2:
-A two way PKC authentication has been implemented and digital signatures have been used.
+A two way PKC authentication has been implemented.
+Digital signatures have been used.